Tropical Vegan Recipes: Fresh & Flavorful Plant-Based Dishes Inspired by Hawaii

 My Favorite Hawaiian Flavors

-The overall vibe of the recipes in this guide is vibrant and bright.
-You'll see a lot of citrus (lime in particular), fresh fruit, raw veggies, and fragrant herbs.
-Although some of these plant-based tropical recipes incorporate spicy or zesty flavors, those savory notes are always balanced by freshness.
-You won't find rich sauces, heavy carbs, or cozy comfort food here.
-Instead, these dishes are simple, clean, and light.
+The overall vibe of the tropical vegan recipes in this guide is vibrant and bright.
+You'll see a lot of citrus (lime in particular), fresh fruit, raw veggies, and fragrant herbs like cilantro and mint.
+As a whole, the flavors are summery, beachy, clean, and simple.

 My Favorite Hawaiian Ingredients

-You'll see a wide variety of beautiful, Hawaiian ingredients in these island-inspired recipes.
+You'll see a wide variety of beautiful Hawaiian ingredients in these island-inspired recipes.
 For fruit, keep an eye out for the iconic favorites (pineapple, mango, papaya) as well as some lesser-known beauties like kumquats and starfruit.
 Citrus in particular is always at peak while we're on Kaua'i, so you'll see an array of recipes with limes, oranges, and grapefruits.

 For veggies, some of my personal favorites at our weekly farmers market are kale, cabbage, and cucumbers; I almost always leave them raw.
 Hawaii has also helped me fall in love with nutritious sea veggies, like nori.